 TGbe editor: Please update the contents of this paragraph in this subclause as shown below:

-[16099]An AP MLD shall buffer an MMPDU (see Table 11-3 (Bufferable/nonbufferable classification of MMPDUs)) and intended for receipt by a non-AP STA affiliated with a non-AP MLD in the AP MLDwhen all non-AP STAs affiliated with the non-AP MLD are in power save mode.
+[16099]An AP MLD shall buffer an MMPDU (see Table 11-3 (Bufferable/nonbufferable classification of MMPDUs)) that is intended for a non-AP STA affiliated with a non-AP MLD when all non-AP STAs affiliated with the non-AP MLD are in power save mode.
 In this case, the bit in the partial virtual bitmap of the TIM element that corresponds to the AID of the non-AP MLD shall be set to 1.
 An AP MLD shall not buffer a TPC Request frame or a Link Measurement Request frame.

 35.3.12.5 WNM sleep mode in multi-link operation